Does Premarital Counseling Reduce Divorce Rates? Let’s find out.

 The negative outcomes of a marital breakdown are far too extensive, both financially and emotionally, to not take pre-marital counseling seriously.

-7 common factors that contributes to divorce and how premarital counseling can help you avoid them.
+7 common factors that contribute to divorce and how premarital counseling can help you avoid them.

 Study shows that most couples divorce due to unaddressed conflict factors which premarital counseling helps couples avoid.

-This is how Premarital Counseling Reduce Divorce Rates.
+This is how Premarital Counseling reduces Divorce Rates.